Travel or Private Medical Insurance

 Why not travel insurance for long-term/career missionaries?

-While using travel insurance and renewing each year may appear to be cost-effective, it comes with significant drawbacks.
-Designed for people who are away from home for short periods (usually no more than six months), it’s there for things like lost luggage, flight cancellations and emergency or short-term medical treatment.
+While using travel insurance and renewing each year may appear cost-effective, it comes with significant drawbacks.
+Designed for people who are away from home for short periods (usually no more than 11 months), it’s there for things like lost luggage, flight cancellations, and emergency or short-term medical treatment.
 As travel insurance policies create a new policy each term to limit their risk, it won’t cover the needs of any pre-existing health or medical conditions.
 This means that, if you develop a long-term, on-going or chronic condition in one year, it will only be covered in that year.
-The next year it will not be – in fact, you might find that you are dropped from cover completely so you become uninsurable.
+Even if you are fit to serve, you won’t be covered to go into the field the next year.
+This is why travel insurance is cheaper.

 Case Study: Mike in Thailand

 Mike was living in Thailand, and he had been using travel medical insurance for three years.
 In 2018, he had a heart attack.
 He was grateful that the initial treatment was covered by his travel policy and, over the next few months, he made a full recovery.